By working collectively and innovatively, the region can prevent the next security and humanitarian disaster.

 - Press freedom 0

-Having managed an uptick in cases after easing restrictions, Ghana's case rate has fallen back down to among the lowest levels in the Index.
+Having managed an uptick in cases after easing restrictions, Ghana's case rate has remained among the lowest levels in the Index, although its positivity rate has gotten relatively worse in the past few months.

 - Ghana set to reopen schools after nine-month shutdown: All schools from kindergarten through secondary school are set to reopen on January 15th, 2021 despite surging COVID-19 cases.
 Read More